I can tell she is happy by the way she wags her tail

 Times like this make me realize how special she is

-Jose lights up a hibatchi in the gazebo by the parking lot
+Jose lights up a hibachi in the gazebo by the parking lot

-The smell of lighter fluid and charcoal conjurs up so many memories
+The smell of lighter fluid and charcoal conjures up so many memories

 It was so much fun as a kid to go on a picnic